ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+touch; yet man will take it anJ put it into
 his noee, and till his month wilh it, and even
 light a tire under hie nose to beat it with.
 My mother asked me never to u»e the weed,